altwajre/hello-akka/resources/docs/02-general-concepts/02-actor-system/README.md

     - Objects which encapsulate state and behavior.
     - They communicate exclusively by exchanging messages which are placed into the recipient’s mailbox.
     - In a sense, the most stringent form of object-oriented programming.
-- It serves better to view them as persons:
+- While modeling a solution with actors:
-    - While modeling a solution with actors, envision a group of people and assign sub-tasks to them.
+    - Envision a group of people and assign sub-tasks to them.
     - Arrange their functions into an organizational structure and think about how to escalate failure.
     - The result can then serve as a mental scaffolding for building the software implementation.
 - An **Actor System** is a heavyweight structure that will allocate 1...N Threads, so create one per logical application.